ChunMinChang/blog/_drafts/audio-5-1.md

 ### Mixing matrix
 ![Mixing matrix][mixing-matrix]

-Although there are various definitions to convert the audio data from input into output, they can be summarized into the following equations.
+Although it may have different definitions to convert the audio data from input into output, they can be summarized into the following equations.
 The above figure illustrates their relationships, and the value of $$m_{ij}$$ varies from definition to definition.